apache/spark/docs/graphx-programming-guide.md

 {% highlight scala %}
 import org.apache.spark._
 import org.apache.spark.graphx._
+// To make some of the examples work we will also need RDD import org.apache.spark.rdd.RDD
 {% endhighlight %}

 If you are not using the Spark shell you will also need a Spark context.